pes18fan/libman/README.md

 A simple console application built on C that can be used to do some simple library-based management tasks.

-Note: Currently heavily problematic and bugged, will take a while to fix completely
+Huge thanks to @Neeraj319 for helping fix like half of the entire program.